 Joe Creek is about 6.5 miles in length and drains an area of 13.7 sq. miles in southeast Tulsa.
-The creek has several tributary branches (East and West Joe Creek, Little Joe and South Joe) that converge near E. 53rd and S. Evanston Ave., at Manion Park, just north of Eisenhower International School, to form lower Joe Creek mainstem.
+The creek has several tributary branches (Upper Joe Creek, Little Joe and South Joe) that converge near E. 53rd and S. Evanston Ave., at Manion Park, just north of Eisenhower International School, to form lower Joe Creek mainstem.
 The mainstem and its tributaries have been channelized through much of their lengths.

-Little Joe Creek, itself, rises at E. 61st St. and S. 76th E. Ave. and flows north and west for 3.4 miles, and finally joining the Joe Creek mainstem at Manion Park, at E. 53rd St. and S. Evanston Ave.
+Little Joe Creek rises near S. 61st St. and 73rd E. Ave. and flows north and then west for 3.4 miles, crossing under Sheridan Rd. just south of The Farm shopping center and then passing through La Fortune Park and under Yale and Harvard Aves. before finally joining the North and South Forks of the creek at Manion Park.